Using rjuliabugs: Setup and Troubleshooting

 safe, supports managing multiple versions, and ensures compatibility

-with R-Julia integration tools like JuliaCall
+with R-Julia integration tools like JuliaCall.
+To install,

 follow the instructions: